 Arts peer mentors and other resources for your well-being

 Feeling overwhelmed with university?
 Finding it hard to manage your time?
 Have questions about your program or major?

 Contact a Faculty of Arts peer mentor!
 If you have questions or concerns and don't know who to talk to, an upper-year mentor will be happy to help.

 Good2Talk is a free, confidential helpline providing professional counselling and information and referrals for mental health, addictions and well-being to post-secondary students in Ontario.

-We also have a fuller listing of on- and off-campus resources that you can print and keep handy.
+We also have a full listing of on- and off-campus resources.

 Academics at university can be complex.
 Correctly citing the ideas and words of others, ensuring that group work is undertaken responsibly and that the division of labour and degree of collaboration is within the boundaries prescribed by the instructor, will certainly require more attention and care than what you are accustomed to in high school.

 In courses requiring essay assignments or written reports, be sure that you understand what plagiarism is and how to avoid it.
 The Faculty of Arts provides a more detailed explanation of plagiarism and other writing offences.

 The university has developed a student portal tool to help students get the information they need to make their days at UWaterloo a little easier.